 How To Raise Your Score

-The second section of the math placement test deals with algebraic manipulation skills needed for minimal algebra, statistics and pre-calculus classes and is referred to as the PPC (Pre-pre-calculus) component of the Math Workshop.
-Through the review of high school algebra, the students can raise their math placement level for required or desired M and Q classes.
+The math placement test deals with algebraic manipulation skills needed for minimal algebra, statistics and pre-calculus classes.
+Through the review of high school algebra and other topics, the students can raise their math placement level for required or desired M and Q classes.
 A student’s choice of major will determine how much review needs completed and what final math placement level is needed for their major completion.

 If you have any questions about your math placement score or how to raise your score, please contact the Director of the Math Workshop, Obed Lewis, at firstname.lastname@example.org.